retronas/retronas/README.md

 * Nintendo 3DS with Homebrew Channel and FBI installer
 * Sony PlayStation 2 with OpenPS2Loader
 * Sony PlayStation 3 with CFW/HEN and webMAN-MOD
+* Microsoft XBox 360 with JTAG/RGH, custom dash and ConnectX plugin
 * MiSTer FPGA
 * Many more to be added!